 She responded by telling him that he should feel comfortable telling her anything.
 However, she wasn’t prepared at all for his response.
 He then shared with her that he was wearing a diaper.

-As they were taking a walk at the beach and he was the one who was driving, she really couldn?t get out of the date at the time.
+As they were taking a walk at the beach and he was the one who was driving, she really couldn’t get out of the date at the time.
 He was a good looking man and a top executive at his company.
-Although he was genuinely a nice guy, she simply couldn’t get over this particular quirk of his, ?so the ?would be? relationship actually ended before it even started.
+Although he was genuinely a nice guy, she simply couldn’t get over this particular quirk of his, so the relationship actually ended before it even started.
 It was another dating disaster.

 Do you believe we should be on a “need to know basis?”
 Did she really need to know this?
 Comments are always welcome.

 Let us know if you have a story to contribute for our Peril of the Week.

 She was prompt and enthusiastic about her online date.
 He, unfortunately was running late and didn’t call the restaurant.
 After waiting for 30-minutes, he finally arrived with no apology for his tardiness.

 Naturally a first date can be awkward, so they talked about the subject of dating in general, while he was simultaneously was staring around the room to check out other women.
 He told his date that he found it difficult to date in Los Angeles, and added that he hadn’t met anyone he was remotely interested in.
 Of course, that included her.

 When the conversation moved to discussions of the nearby neighborhoods, he looked down upon the area that she resided in.
 He said it wasn’t his element.
 He thought it was too artsy.
 She was an artist.
 He already knew that.
 To make light of the conversation she asked him, “Don’t you like artsy people?” in which he replied, “No.” She added, “You’re probably not going to like me then,” in which he replied with, “No, I’m not.
 We’re not a match.”